-Most cats will develop litterbox elimination problems throughout their lives, whether caused by stress, disruptions, or medical conditions.
-If you notice that your cat is not using their litter box like they normally do, it can become a concern for our beloved felines.
+Most cats will develop litter box elimination problems caused by stress, disruptions, or medical conditions.
+If your cat is not using their litter box like they normally do, it can become a concern for our beloved felines.
 Some issues can cause a long-term litter box avoidance problem, so it is important to understand the root cause of these behaviors so that they can be corrected.
 Instead of using their litter box, your cat may start to poop or urinate on the floor, furniture, bedding, and rugs.

 This can cause a new habit to form and become a daunting task for you to clean up.
 This article will give you a rundown of the most common reasons for a cat to be pooping outside of the litter box.

 The 7 Reasons Why Your Cat Poop Outside the Litter Box

 Cats are hygienic animals and will typically refuse to use a dirty litter box that has not been cleaned.
 Your cat has a sensitive nose and can easily detect undesirable smells eliminated from their litter box.

 The litter box can also foul quickly if multiple cats use the same litter box and are not cleaned regularly.
 If you do not stick to a cleaning routine and ensure that your cat’s litter box always smells fresh, you may find that your cat chooses to do their bathroom business elsewhere.

 Cats who have had a negative experience using litter boxes will feel too stressed to use them again.
 This can happen for several different reasons, such as your cat experiencing a disturbance while using the litter box or becoming injured.

 They will associate this event as something that happens when they use the litter box and then avoid it to prevent the problem from happening again.
 Your cat is vulnerable when they use the litter box, so any discomfort or negative experiences can cause your cat to become fearful of using the litter box again.